 The most common skin problem in people with poor blood glucose control is called diabetic dermopathy.
 In fact, about half of them have this skin condition.
 Even though it usually affects people older than 60, it can affect people of any age, gender, or race.

-However, the risk increases if we have diabetes for over ten years.
+However, the risk increases if we have had diabetes for over ten years.
 This skin condition can also occur in healthy people after having an injury.

-Usually, it affects the lower parts of the legs, but it can also appear on the sides of feet, shins, forearms, and thighs.
+Usually, it affects the lower parts of the legs, but it can also appear on the sides of the feet, shins, forearms, and thighs.

 What Causes Dermopathy